Important Facts About Florida Medical Malpractice Cases

 Have You Been the Victim of Medical Malpractice?

 If you or someone you love has recently been the victim of a medical provider’s negligence, contact the dedicated South Florida medical malpractice attorneys at the law firm of Friedman Rodman& Frank.
-At Friedman Rodman & Frank, we represent the victims of medical malpractice in cases across the state, including in Miami, Homestead, Naples, and Miami Beach.
+At Friedman Rodman Frank & Estrada, P.A., we represent the victims of medical malpractice in cases across the state, including in Miami, Homestead, Naples, and Miami Beach.
 To learn more, and to schedule a free consultation with one of our dedicated Florida medical malpractice lawyers, call 877-448-8585 today.
 Calling is free, and we will not collect anything from you unless we can help you obtain fair compensation for your injuries.

 Contact Information